reduckted/GitWebLinks/README.md

 "gitweblinks.linkType": "hash"
 ```

-## GitHub Enterprise, GitLab Enterprise and Bitbucket Server
+## On-Premise Servers

-If you use either GitHub Enterprise, GitLab Enterprise/Community Edition or Bitbucket Server, you will need to tell the extension the URLs of those servers.
+If you use an on-premise server for either GitHub Enterprise, GitLab Enterprise/Community Edition, Bitbucket Server and Azure DevOps Server, you will need to tell the extension the URLs of those servers.
 Do this in your user settings file (_File -> Preferences -> Settings_).
 You need to specify the base HTTP/HTTPS URL of the server, and if you use SSH, the base SSH URL.

 Make sure you include any port numbers (if it's not port 80) and context paths.